asw221/dlm/vignette/README.md

 Since the models are all nested, we can conveniently compare the fits of each against one another using the `anova()` function (inherited from `lme4`; note the automatic conversion to maximum-likelihood).
-The output of this analysis suggests that the fit of the third model, `fit2`, is

 ```R
 > anova(fit0, fit1, fit2)